Stroke Center

 Programs and Services

-In addition to the diagnostic and therapeutic services offered by the Stanford Stroke Center, we offer a full spectrum of allied patient care services through our Rehabilitation Services.
+In addition to the diagnostic and therapeutic services offered by the Stanford Health Care Stroke Center, we offer a full spectrum of programs and services.
 Your resources include:

 We design a treatment and rehabilitation plan based on your unique needs.
 Depending on the area of the brain affected by the stroke, physical and mental damage may be mild or severe.
 Effects may range from dizziness and confusion to sensory loss or paralysis.